seanpm2001/smithy/designs/resource-properties.md

 Cons:

+* Adds a lot of complexity around finding and validating properties when they can be sourced at multiple levels of an input or output shape.
+* Decreases readability of resource properties overall.
+Readers must examine all members to understand the mapping structure.
 * Should not allow nesting of properties beyond 1 level deep.
 * Service author may incidentally associate more than one resource in a input or output shape hierarchy.